Where should i ski today?

 The ski instructors I recommend here all speak excellent English (or are English) and give professional and enthusiastic training.

 Christophe has a team of guides and instructors.
 I have used them since the outset and recommend them highly.
-They charge 400 euros for a day or 260 for half a day.
 Christophe’s number is 00 33 680 426 592.
 His email address is info@topofeuropeorginisation.com https://www.topofeuropeorganisation.com/

 Jacques is a fantastic SNOWBOARD and ski instructor in Les Houches.
 He is fun and cool, and is great for kids and teenagers.
-He charges 350 for a day and 200 for half a day (3.5hrs).
 His number is 00 33 6 03 24 95 06 and his email address is jij.violet@gmail.com

 Audrey is a French ski instructor who speaks brilliant English, she is sweet and diligent in her instruction.
-She charges 340 euros for a full day and 220 for half a day.
 Her number is 00 33 68 00 55 490.

 For ski school you need to book directly with ESF.
-There webite is the following: https://www.esf-leshouches.com/
+There website is the following: https://www.esf-leshouches.com/

 You can also book private 1 hour/2 hour or longer lessons with ESF.
 Sometimes you will get a great teacher and sometimes you may get one who isn’t as committed or whose English isn’t as good as those I have recommended but they will still be adequate.